yejoon99/CDL-Project/README.md

 # Infrastructure Setup · Edge Side

+First step for setting up the raspberry pi's is to load a ubuntu server image on it using this [tutorial](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).

-This section walks users through setting up raspberry pi's as edge nodes for the edge network.
+The rest of this section walks users through setting up raspberry pi's as edge nodes for the edge network.
 The first step is setting up the pi for network connectivity.
 Then, prerequisites to support KubeEdge include golang, a container runtime (we will use containerd as dockershim/cri-docker are deprecated), and mosquitto.

 ## WIFI Connectivity